qwx9/notes/net/todo/proj/dporg/status.md

 - Requires 1.8 for decomp

+## dj/djjad
+- Seem identical even if djjad is a more recent build

 ## Notes
 - Just renaming the class files in the file doesn't have an impact on compilation (class names),